mcverter/Dissertation/README.md

         with being at large.
         later writings focus on how being itself is the site of ereigenis, the place where mine-making occurs

-Fundamental questions of temporality: in what way am I the same person over time?
-In what way does time connect unto itself?
-Locke quotation from the essays #### also Dmitri's paper let's hope.
-Time consciousnes sand how the each moment leads into the other.

-The question of the Being of Becoming #### how do moments flow from one to the other?
-Is there an eternal substance beneath all everything and things that change are merely accidents of this time, a fourth dimenstional spacetime continuum a fourth dimensional prism?
-Is time like Becoming, like a river in Heraclitus.
-Our foundational ideas about Becoming of time.
-Everything flows.
-Everything is in flux.
-Panta Rhei.
-Levinas contrasts his idea of time from between the Cratylus and the Heraclitus, where one can not even place ones foot in the same river once?

-What is it for Levinas htat is so disruptive of time and time consciousness, of our self identity , of existence itself that is so disruptive to temporality of becoming is our relationships with other people.

 It is this "curvature of spacetime", the perspective in which one is related to other people, that is what Levinas means by ethics.